 Find the perfect publication for your classroom by searching for your state and grade level below:

-With his background in marketing and sales, and a heart-felt desire to succeed in bringing a better education to America's youth, Mr. Rickers was in a unique position to make a difference in the way educational materials were perceived.
+With his background in business, and a heart-felt desire to succeed in bringing a better education to America's youth, Mr. Rickers was in a unique position to make a difference in the way educational materials were perceived.
 He saw an opportunity to build an innovative company and began hiring former teachers, editors, illustrators, graphic designers and web programmers as the company began to grow.
-The hard work and dedication of Mr. Rickers and his team is the foundation from which Studies Weekly's current success grew.
+He and his team's hard work dedication to education is the foundation from which Studies Weekly's current success grew.

-Today Studies Weekly publications are used in all 50 states and provide the advantages Mr. Thompson originally delivered: less preparation for teachers and more fun for students.
+Today Studies Weekly publications are used in all 50 states and provide the advantages Mr. Thompson originally delivered the following: less preparation for teachers and more fun for students.
 The ultimate benefits are more time and greater learning.